Russians in Latvia: Political representation

 There are several politicians and political parties in Latvia who claim to represent the Russian-speaking minority.
-These include the Latvian Russian Union which has one seat in the European parliament held by Tatjana Ždanoka, and the Harmony party with two seats held by Nils Ušakovs and Andris Ameriks.
-These political parties support Russian language rights, the granting of automatic citizenship to all non-citizens of Latvia and tend to be left-wing on other issues.
+These include the Latvian Russian Union which has one seat in the European Parliament held by Tatjana Ždanoka, and the Harmony party with two seats held by Nils Ušakovs and Andris Ameriks.
+These political parties support Russian language rights, the granting of automatic citizenship to all non-citizens of Latvia and tend to be conservative on social issues, but left-wing on economic issues.

 Several politicians of Russian ethnicity also have held high ranking governmental positions in Latvia, such as Vladimirs Makarovs who was the Minister for Welfare of Latvia and the Minister of Environmental Protection and Regional Development, Vjačeslavs Dombrovskis who served as the Minister for Education and Science of Latvia and the Minister of Economics. and Nils Ušakovs who was the Mayor of Riga from 2009 to 2019.